 USERNAME is your own GitHub username) and manually dragging and dropping folders, ensuring that when uploading you are doing so to your

 cs50/problems/2022/python/project branch, otherwise the system will not be able to check it!

 Step 3 of 3

 That’s it!
 Your project should be graded within a few minutes.
 Be sure to visit your gradebook at cs50.me/cs50p a few minutes after you submit.
 It’s only by loading your Gradebook that the system can check to see whether you have completed the course, and that is also what triggers the (instant) generation of your free CS50 Certificate and the (within 30 days) generation of the Verified Certificate from edX, if you’ve completed all of the other assignments.
-Be sure to claim your free certificate (by following the link at the top of your gradebook) before 1 January 2023.

 This was CS50P!